SIERRA de LOJA.

 Iberian Lynx (lince iberico / Lynx pardina).

-We had marvelous views, it was still about 270 meters away but through the scope it was great.
-During the afternoon the animal was seen again briefly several times until its last sighting when it was about a 750m away but again through the scope it could be seen lying in the grass cleaning its self before moving out of sight over a ridge.
+We had marvellous views, it was still about 270 meters away, but through the scope it was great, during the afternoon the animal was seen again briefly several times until its last sighting when it was about a 750m away but again through the scope it could be seen lying in the grass cleaning its self before moving out of sight over a ridge.

 Iberian Milk-vetch (Astragalus lusitanicus).